seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 And in our name, what she requires; add more,
 From thine invention, offers: women are not
 In their best fortunes strong; but want will perjure
-The ne’er touch’d vestal: try thy cunning, Thyreus;
+The ne'er touch'd vestal: try thy cunning, Thyreus;
 Make thine own edict for thy pains, which we
 Will answer as a law.